JuergenGutsch/blog/_source/_posts/2020-07-07-weather03-blazor-ui.md

 }
 ~~~

 You already saw the same service registrations in the worker project.
-This time I added the registrations in the method `ConfigureServices` the `Startup.cs`
+This time I added the registrations in the method `ConfigureServices` of the `Startup.cs`

 Also the `appsettings` to connect the MongoDB server are the same: